aouyar/PyMunin/README.markdown

   The separation of the data retrieval logic should facilitate the use of the same code in other monitoring solution.

-Although the solution is focused on implementing _Multigraph Plugins_ the
+Although the solution is focused on implementing _Multigraph Plugins_ the module also supports simple single graph plugins.

 The initial design of the solution was inspired by [python-munin](https://github.com/samuel/python-munin)